ajsushanth/Exam-Management-System/README.md

 ## File Structure

-- `main.cpp`: Contains the main code for the Exam Management System.
+- `Login_and_registration.cpp`: Contains the main code for the login and registration system
 - `records.txt`: Text file where user credentials are stored.

 ## Contributing